Privacy Notice - Crown Prosecution Service (CPS), incorporating the Revenue and Customs Prosecution Office (RCPO)

 ‘Personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation’.

-Legal Basis for processing personal data for criminal cases
+Legal Basis for processing personal data for law enforcement purposes

 How we process personal data

-This section set out how we look after personal data.
+This section sets out how we look after personal data.
 We commit to:

 - protect it and ensure that nobody has access to it inappropriately;